cyan92128505/pokecrystal/README.md

 - Whether the player has any moves that can 1HKO, 2HKO or 3HKO the AI from both its current and max health.
 - Whether the AI can outspeed the player.
 - What item the player Pokemon has.
+- Whether the AI is choice locked into a resisted move, it will switch out in this case.
 - It does NOT know what specific move the player has selected on their turn.

 It uses all these to make decisions, take these moves for example